Elleined/php-core/README.md

 # What is namespace
 - Think of namespace as virtual package that you can use to avoid naming collision between files with same name.

+###### It is recommended to use / in all the global function, class, and fields to explicitly tell to php that we are going to use the global not the local function with same name.

 # PHP file declaration order
 ```
 <?php